Seven Little Australians: Adaptations

 The book was adapted as a stage play in 1914 by Beaumont Smith.

 The first film adaptation of this novel was made in 1939, directed by Arthur Greville Collins.
 The film was shot in Sydney at the Commonwealth Film Laboratories and around Camden, New South Wales.

-This was followed in 1953 by a BBC-television 6-part miniseries.
+This was followed in 1953 by a BBC Television 6-part miniseries.

-The book was made into a 10 episode television series in 1973 by ABC Television in Australia, which was largely faithful to the book.
-Differences include the fact that Judy was thin and waiflike in the book, she is more solidly built in the series.
-Meg's hair was long and dark, but in the book her hair is long and blonde.
+In 1973, the book was made into the 10-episode television series Seven Little Australians by Australia's ABC Television with Leonard Teale as Captain Woolcot.
+This adaption was largely faithful to the book, though differences include the fact that Judy was thin and waiflike in the book, whereas she is more solidly built in the series, and Meg's hair was long and dark, whereas in the book her hair is long and blonde.

 A musical theatre adaptation ran in Melbourne and Sydney from 1988.
 It is now a popular production for local musical societies and high schools to perform.

-An acclaimed site-specific stage adaptation by playwright Julia Britton and directed by Robert Chuter, was produced at the National Trust historic property – Rippon Lea from 26 December 1997 – 26 January 1998.
+An acclaimed site-specific stage adaptation by playwright Julia Britton and directed by Robert Chuter was produced at the historic National Trust property Rippon Lea between 26 December 1997 and 26 January 1998.

 A new play in two acts was written by Anne Scott-Pendlebury.
-It was directed by C.A Duff, produced by The Wangaratta Players Inc and premiered at the Wangaratta Performing Arts Centre as part of the WPAC Opening Festival and Wangaratta City Golden Jubilee Celebrations.
+It was directed by C.A Duff, produced by the Wangaratta Players Inc and premiered at the Wangaratta Performing Arts Centre as part of the WPAC Opening Festival and Wangaratta City Golden Jubilee Celebrations.
 This production also featured musical interludes of Miriam Hyde's music played by local children.